 In addition to this lower average, many churches also experience a lull in giving during the summer months—congregants go on vacation and don’t donate money while they’re away, or they sometimes neglect to give during the summer in order to save for other activities.

-Now that it’s June, your church has to face two realities: that the year is about halfway over and that summer has arrived.
+Now that it’s summer, your church has to face two realities: that the year is about halfway over and that summer has arrived.
 This combination of facts may give you some anxiety when you take a look at your church budget.

 Here are five tips your church can use to combat low seasons of giving: